greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_seqscan"></a>enable\_seqscan

-Enables or disables the use of sequential scan plan types by the Postgres Planner.
+ Activates or deactivates  the use of sequential scan plan types by the Postgres Planner.
 It's not possible to suppress sequential scans entirely, but turning this variable off discourages the Postgres Planner from using one if there are other methods available.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|